tclards/SlidingBlocksPuzzle/Release/ReadMe.txt

 A / Left             : Move Left
 R	             : Restart Level
 ESC / P		     : Pause

-O		     : Options
-I		     : Score Screen
-C		     : Input Level Code
+Hold CTRL and press Enter & Minus at the same time to enter Debug Mode.
+While in Debug Mode press N to Skip Level.

 =======================================
 		Game Rules
 =======================================
-Move around the levels and push blocks onto the Win Circle Tiles.
-Once all Win Circles in a level have been covered, move onto the next one.
-Your player counts as a block!
-Can you beat all 50 levels?

 Levels 1 through 15 are Easy.
 Levels 16 through 35 are Medium.
 Levels 36 through 50 are Hard.
-The Level Section of the UI denotes the difficulty in Green, Yellow, or Red for Easy, Medium, and Hard.
+Level Difficulty is indicated by the Color of the Wall Blocks.
+Keep an eye out for the Checkpoint Code in the bottom right corner as you beat each Level Set.
+Input Checkpoint Codes from the Main Menu to return to a Level Set.

-The number of moves you make to beat each level and the time it takes you is recorded.
-Can you get the best time and move count for each one?
+The number of Moves you make to beat each Level and the Time it takes you is recorded.
+Can you get the best Time and Move count for each Level?
+Check the High Score screen from the Main Menu to see your Scores!

 Thank for playing and have fun!